Macroinvertebrate Data and Biotic Index Scores

 Indicators of stream health include abundance of a given group of taxa (known as the EPT group) and the number of taxa observed that are known to be very pollutant intolerant (Biotic Index < 2.5) The following charts illustrates those measures as found at the Catawba River sample sites during the LJEA assessment.
 Figures 1 and 2 give an indication of the relative water and habitat quality between the assessment sites.
 In both figures, the higher the bar at a site, the stronger the indication of good water and habitat.
 However, care should be taken in comparing these data to assessments performed in other regions of the State or during other seasons.

 Fig. 1 Displays the total count of Mayflies, Stoneflies, and Caddisflies collected at each site.

 Fig. 2 Blue represents the number of different types of May, Stone, and Caddisflies.
 Green displays the number of different kinds of May, Stone, and Caddisflies that are especially sensitive to pollution.

-A spreadsheet with the sampled macroinvertebrate data and Biotic Indices is located here.
+A spreadsheet with the sampled macroinvertebrate data and Biotic Indices (updated to include most recent data) is located here.
 The Appalachian State University team prepared a report on the Linville River Watershed that is located here.
 Click on the map below for the Biotic Index Values of each site.